-Jade plant (scientific name Crassula ovata) commonly known as friendship tree, lucky plant, or money tree is an evergreen with thick branches.
+Miniature Jade Bonsai (scientific name Crassula ovata) commonly known as friendship tree, lucky plant, or money tree is an evergreen with thick branches.
 It has thick, shiny, smooth, leaves that grow in opposing pairs along the branches.
 Leaves are a rich jade green, although some may appear to be more of a yellow-green.
 Under the right conditions, they may produce small white or pink star-like flowers in early spring.

 Plant Type: Outdoor, All Season Plant

 Product Height.
 6 to 12 Inches (including pot)

 Position: The Jade tree is considered an indoor tree in most temperate zones, although it can be grown outdoors in full sun (and sufficiently high temperatures).
 Keep temperatures above 5 degrees C (or 41F) at all times.
 It needs lots of light or even full sun.

 Watering: Jade trees can hold large amounts of water inside their leaves.
 Water sparsely and allow the plant to dry out a little bit between watering.
 During winter time watering can be as seldom as once every three weeks.
 The Jade Bonsai is not as particular about over-watering as most other succulents.